 Cash indemnity benefits for long term care insurance policies is certainly an attractive option.

 All benefits being equal, you would certainly prefer a cash indemnity policy over a reimbursement policy to eliminate your need for submitting bills and receipts.

 However as Barney Schwalberg, my Economics professor at Brandeis University, taught me on my first day of Economics 2A class:

 There is no such thing as a free lunch!
-(Unless you are eating at Securian/Minnesota Life)
+(Unless you are eating lunch at Securian/Minnesota Life)

 And that is certainly the case with this Nationwide CareMatters life/long term care insurance policy.